YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 (gdb) set env TZ America/New_York
 ```

+### 2. **Address space layout randomization** (ASLR) is a security feature that randomizes memory addresses used by a program, making it harder for malicious exploits to predict the location of specific processes.
+However, this can make debugging unpredictable.
+GDB allows you to disable this feature (`set disable_randomization`) to make debugging sessions more consistent.

 A defense technique against buffer overflow attacks is to have the program run at randomized locations in memory (CS 33).
 By default, Linux executes programs in an environment with randomized addresses for the stack, heap, C library, etc. and many even the `main()` function.

 The downside of this program is that it will run differently every time.
 This means that if there's a bug that depends on stack addresses for example, then it may appear sometimes and not for others.
 This makes debugging harder, so b**y default**, this option is already **on**: